Geoffrey Challen

 (Course website no longer online.)

-Enrollment: 1103 Format: Asynchronous online lessons, frequent small assessment Language: Java
+Format: Asynchronous online lessons, frequent small assessment

 - Relaunched the course in a new asynchronous online daily lesson format to support student success during the pandemic, comprising daily interactive lessons integrating text, code playgrounds, interactive walkthroughs, homework problems, and video explanations.